 Finally, select all other fields that are completed from the lead form that will be imported into your CRM.
 In my case, I was only using email address and first name.

-Now you’ll want to test that this Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. is working.
+Now you’ll want to test that this connection is working.
 Click “Create & Continue.”

 Your test is successful!
 Go ahead and click “Finish.”